 about Kaladera Project and the progress made by artisan community in Kaladera Village.

 All donations are tax deductible.

 Advantages of using locally sourced recycled cotton results in both lower carbon and water footprints, based on data, assumptions and findings discussed in this report.
 Fundamentally, a lower carbon footprint is a result of concrete present actions such as : -reducing our production textile waste and including recycled cotton (GRS) as the main textile material, it ends up in 80% of water savings comparing to conventional cotton and systems.
 Read the latest Life Cycle assessment report here.

 How are the Caftans made?

-All of our designs are created under the sun in small batches from January to May and re-produced at demand.
-We collect our fabric scraps for a future handmade zero-waste goods collection.
+All of our new designs are created under the sun in small batches from January to May and re-produced at demand, we collect the fabric scraps for a future handmade zero-waste goods collection.
 Each caftan creates as little as 3% waste per piece.

 Join the circular cycle and learn How to Care and Compost your Caftan once it's reached the end.

 Manish Ji: master cutter, Amarchand JI: master tailor and Rahul JI: quality control checker.
 Blue Skin.
 Sanganer, Jaipur, India.